PowerDNS/pdns/pdns/docs/security-poll.md

 The data returned is in one of the following forms:

- * NXDOMAIN or resolution failure -> -1
+ * NXDOMAIN or resolution failure -> 0
- * "0 Ok" -> 0
+ * "1 Ok" -> 1
- * "1 Upgrade recommended for security reasons, see http://powerdns.com/..." -> 1
+ * "2 Upgrade recommended for security reasons, see http://powerdns.com/..." -> 2
- * "2 Upgrade mandatory for security reasons, see http://powerdns.com/..." -> 2
+ * "3 Upgrade mandatory for security reasons, see http://powerdns.com/..." -> 3

-In cases 1 or 2, periodic logging commences.
-The metric security-status is set to 1 or 2 respectively.
-If at a later date, resolution fails, the security-status is not reset to 0.
+In cases 2 or 3, periodic logging commences.
+The metric security-status is set to 2 or 3 respectively.
+If at a later date, resolution fails, the security-status is not reset to 1.
 It could be lowered however if we discover the security status is less urgent than we thought.

-If resolution fails, and the previous security-status was 0, the new security-status becomes -1 ('no data').
-If the security-status was higher than 0, it will remain that way, and not get set to -1.
+If resolution fails, and the previous security-status was 1, the new security-status becomes 0 ('no data').
+If the security-status was higher than 1, it will remain that way, and not get set to 0.

-In this way, security-status of -1 really means 'no data', and can not mask a known problem.
+In this way, security-status of 0 really means 'no data', and can not mask a known problem.

 ## Distributions